LemesoftNostalgic/sprint-o-matic/README.md

 ## Installation

-The [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) contains pre-built applications for Linux and Windows.
-The Windows executable is not signed by Microsoft, so you might want to run the application directly from source code - that is also quite easy:
+The recommended method is to run the software with python directly from source code, because it is easy and safe:

-1. Download and unzip the source code package
+1. Download and unzip the source code package from the [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) to your machine
 2. Install python3.10 or higher: (python.org/Downloads)
   * In the python installer package, ensure that python is set to path variable, by allowing environment variable modifications
-3. Install the required modules from command prompt
+3. Install the required python modules from command prompt
   * python -m pip install pygame
-  * python -m pip install matplotlib
-  * python -m pip install argparse
   * python -m pip install requests
-4. Start the "main.py" from src folder of sprint-o-matic (click the "main" icon or use "python main.py" from the command line)
+4. Start the "main.py" from src folder of sprint-o-matic (click the "main" icon or use command "python main.py" from the command line)

+The [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) contains also pre-built applications for Linux and Windows as executables.
+The Windows PyInstaller executable is not signed by Microsoft so the [microsoft answer for cases when Pyinstaller-created executable is incorrectly flagged](https://answers.microsoft.com/en-us/windows/forum/all/where-executables-created-by-pyinstaller-are-being/09e58a6b-01f3-4e72-8765-6542ef7291f4) should be taken into account.

+If you really want, you can re-build the executables from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) that are provided with the source code.
+The usage requires the installation of pyinstaller:

+* python -m pip install pyinstaller
+  * Ensure that the pyinstaller is in your PATH.

+### Hardware requirements

 The application has been tested against Ubuntu 20.04 and Windows 10.
 Running the Sprint-O-Matic requires relatively modern PC due to its search algorithms that run in separate processes.

-The application can sometimes be a little bit unresponsive on the way to the first control especially in Windows environment.
-That is caused mostly by the garbage collection of Python programming language.
-The lag, if any, should stabilize in less than half a minute.

-If you really want, you can re-build the executables from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) at the root folder of this repository.
-The build requires the installation of the pyinstaller:

-* python -m pip install pyinstaller
-  * Ensure that the pyinstaller is in your PATH.

-Later on there might be also an Android version.
-If anyone is interested in debugging the Android build, be my guest.
-The current attempt of a buildozer script dobuildozer.sh is at the root folder of this repository.
-It currently stops at the following error: src_c/_sdl2/sdl2.c:211:12: fatal error: 'longintrepr.h' file not found.
+There may be some lag on the way to the first control, as it often is the case with real life orienteering, but that lag should settle later on.

 ## Usage